codeOfTsushima/c-basics/README.md

 - writingFiles.c : Writing to a file
 - studentInfo.c : Student information system
 - hangmanFooty.c : Hangman game
-- logicalOrCheck.c : checks the logic of OR operator
-- reverseAString.c : reversing a string using strrev
 - structureForStudentList.c : Create a student list using struct
+- arrayInputSum.c : Dynamic memory allocation array input sum

 ## How to Run
 1. Make sure you have GCC installed.